I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 Model Selection: Amazon Nova Embed v1

 I chose amazon.nova-2-multimodal-embeddings-v1:0 for this project.
 This new model was announced in November 2025 and is currently only available in us-east-1, requiring cross-region usage, but I prioritized performance.
-At $0.00002 per 1,000 tokens (with Batch Inference offering an additional 50% discount), it's very cost-effective and suitable for bulk vectorization of tens of thousands of records.
-A key advantage is that it operates entirely within Bedrock's managed service, eliminating the need to host or manage external models.
+At $0.00002 per 1,000 tokens (with an additional 50% discount for Batch Inference), it's extremely cost-effective and suitable for bulk vectorization of tens of thousands of items.
+Being part of the Bedrock managed service ecosystem means no need to host or manage external models.

 AWS Resources